 Visit an Aarti ceremony

 The most famous Aarti ceremony takes place in Varah Ghat.
-It starts at 19pm the summer and at 5:30pm in the winter.
+It starts at 7 pm in the summer and at 5:30 pm in the winter.

 Aarti is a Hindu ritual in which a candle or lamp is lit, which is the symbol of a deity.
 There is a lot of singing, incense sticks and rose petals involved.

 We started our tour somewhere in the city and then slowly went out to the desert.
 We took a break in a desert village for a great masala tea.
-Afterwards we stopped in Thar desert in order to watch the most beautiful sunset and listened to a snake charmer.
+Afterward, we stopped in the Thar desert in order to watch the most beautiful sunset and listened to a snake charmer.

 The fair stretches out for kilometers and is full of camels, all lined up next to each other.
 In case you are interested in this, I recommend you traveling to Pushkar in November.